 Pacific sleeper sharks were once thought to be sluggish and benthic because their stomachs commonly contain offal, cephalopods, and bottom dwelling fish such as flounder (Pleuronectidae) (e.g., Yang and Page 1999).
 The more current hypothesis is that these sharks make vertical oscillations throughout the water column searching for prey as well as scavenging.
-Evidence for this behavior was documented in a tagging study in the GOA (Hulbert et al. 2006).
-Diet analyses support the depth oscillation theory, as prey from different depths such as, giant grenadier (Albatrossia pectoralis) and pink salmon (Oncorhynchus gorbuscha), have been documented in the stomach of a single shark (Orlav and Moiseev 1999).
-Other diet studies have found that Pacific sleeper sharks prey on fast moving fish and mammals that live near the surface such as, salmon (O. spp.), tuna (Thunnus spp.), and harbor seals (Phoca vitulina), (e.g., Bright 1959; Ebert et al. 1987; Crovetto et al. 1992; Sigler et al. 2006), proving that these sharks may not be as sluggish and benthic oriented as once thought.
-Although sleeper sharks share the same areas as pupping Stellar sea lions (Eumetopias jubatus) in the GOA, they were not found to prey on newborn sea lions, but did have tissues from other marine mammals in their stomachs (Sigler et al. 2006).
-Taggart et al. (2005) found that sleeper sharks in Glacier Bay were only caught in traps where harbor seals were at their highest concentrations.
-However, they did not find any seal tissue in their stomachs and concluded that sleeper sharks may either be a predator of the seals or might be attracted to the same food sources as the seals, such as walleye pollock (Thereagra chalcogramma), cephalopods, flounder, or capelin (Mallotus villosus).
+Evidence for this behavior was documented in a tagging study in the Gulf of Alaska (Hulbert et al. 2006).
+Also, a diet analysis documented prey from different depths in the stomachs of a single shark, such as giant grenadier (Albatrossia pectoralis) and pink salmon (Oncorhynchus gorbuscha), indicating that they make depth oscillations in search of food (Orlov and Moiseev 1999).
+Other diet studies that have found that Pacific sleeper sharks prey on fast moving fish such as salmon (O. spp.) and tuna (Thunnus spp.), and marine mammals such as harbor seals (Phoca vitulina), that live near the surface (e.g., Bright 1959; Ebert et al. 1987; Crovetto et al. 1992; Sigler et al. 2006), suggesting that these sharks may not be as sluggish and benthic oriented as once thought.
+Although Pacific sleeper sharks share the same areas as pupping Stellar sea lions (Eumetopias jubatus) in the Gulf of Alaska, they were not found to prey on newborn sea lions but did have tissues from other marine mammals in their stomachs (Sigler et al. 2006).
+Taggart et al. (2005) found that Pacific sleeper sharks in Glacier Bay were only caught in traps at locations where harbor seals were at their highest concentrations.
+However, they did not find any seal tissue in their stomachs and concluded that Pacific sleeper sharks may either be a predator of the seals or might be attracted to the same food sources as the seals, such as walleye pollock (Theragra chalcogramma), cephalopods, flounder, or capelin (Mallotus villosus).

 Analyses of mercury and other elemental concentrations in the tissues of Pacific sleeper sharks show that they are at a lower trophic level than ringed seals (Pusa hispida) and were at a similar level as flathead sole (Hippoglossoides elassodon) (McMeans et al. 2007).
-Another study used stable isotopes to determine the trophic level of Greenland sharks and found that larger sharks were at a higher trophic level than small sharks because larger sharks were more likely to feed on marine mammals (Fisk et al. 2002).
+Another study used stable isotopes to determine the trophic level of Greenland sharks and found that larger sharks were at a higher trophic level than smaller sharks because larger sharks were more likely to feed on marine mammals (Fisk et al. 2002).